gardener/coredns-config-adapter/README.md

 ## Notes

 - Only files ending with `.server` are processed.
-- The output file is always named `custom-server-block.override` in the output directory.
+- The output file is always named `custom-server-block.server` in the output directory.
 - The `coredns-conig-adapter` is designed to run as a sidecar or helper in Kubernetes environments.